jbloomlab/SuperRestrictionFactor_Hypermutation/results/analysis_notebook.md

 For background corrections:
 1. Stormo, G.D.
 1998.
 Information content and free energy in DNA-protein interactions.
 J. Theor.
 Biol.
 195: 135–137.
 2. Gorodkin, J., Heyer, L.J., Brunak, S., and Stormo, G.D.
 1997.
 Displaying the information contents of structural RNA alignments: The structure logos.
 Comput.
 Appl.
 Biosci.
 13: 583–586.

+Along with the code below, the equations are described in the manuscript submitted publishing these results.

 ```python